French aviso Commandant Birot: Construction and career

-Commandant Ducuing was laid down on 23 March 1981 at Arsenal de Lorient, Lorient.
+Commandant Birot was laid down on 23 March 1981 at Arsenal de Lorient, Lorient.
 Launched on 22 May 1982 and commissioned on 14 March 1984.

 On 13 January 2014, the ship was cited to the order of the division for having distinguished himself in the conduct and successful boarding of the Luna S, a vessel filled with cannabis arrested off the coast of Algeria.
 September 8 to 13, 2013.

 In May 2015, she participated in Operation Triton.
 She collects 217 castaways on May 2.
 She saved 297 migrants on May 20, 2015.

 On May 23, 2019, she participated, with the patroller Jean-François Deniau, in the seizure of 7.4 tonnes of cannabis as part of a joint operation between the Customs and the Navy off the coast of France.
-In November / December 2019, it patrols the Black Sea and carries out military diplomacy and intelligence missions.
+In November / December 2019, the ship patroled the Black Sea and conducted naval diplomacy and intelligence missions.

 In 2022, it was indicated that the ship would be equipped with the SMDM (navy mini-drone system) to enhance her surveillance capabilities.

-She is scheduled to be withdrawn from service in 2025 and be replaced by one of a new class of ocean-going Patrol Vessels (the Patrouilleurs Océanique).
+In May 2025, Commandant Birot conducted her final cruise embarking 18 former commanders, including Admiral Nicolas Vaujour Chief of the Naval Staff.
+She decommissioned from service in October 2025 and is to be replaced by one of a new class of ocean-going Patrol Vessels (the Patrouilleurs Hauturiers), which are projected to enter service from 2027.